15 Top Hikes in Santo Antao, Cape Verde

 Cruzinha has a few accommodation options as well.
 Just before you reach Cruzinha, drivers already await you at the end of the trail to offer you their taxi services.

-Cha de Igreja is set in a fertile valley and it felt so good to be back among civilization after 6 hours hiking.
-The center of the village is very well maintained and holds a lot of lovely photo motives.
+Cha de Igreja is set in a fertile valley, and it felt so good to be back among civilization after six hours of hiking.
+The center of the village is very well maintained and has many lovely photo opportunities.

 Check here the prices on guided hikes in Santo Antao